seemrcola/bot-server/docs/flow.md

-  participant ReAct as "ReActExecutor" participant AM as "AgentManager" participant Agent as "Agent" participant LLM as "LLM (ChatOpenAI)" participant CM as "ClientManager" participant MCP as "MCPHttpClient" participant Ext as "External MCP Server"
+  participant ReAct as "ReActExecutor" participant AM as "AgentManager" participant Agent as "Agent" participant LLM as "LLM (ChatDeepSeek/Any BaseLanguageModel)" participant CM as "ClientManager" participant MCP as "MCPHttpClient" participant Ext as "External MCP Server"